After School Art Classes

 1:1 Laptop Program – High School

-King’s Way Christian High School is rolling out its first 1:1 laptop program during the 2020-21 school year.
+King’s Way Christian High School has rolled out its first 1:1 laptop program in 2020.
 This means that every high school student will be receiving a Chromebook that will be assigned to them for the school year.
 Their device will be theirs to take home with them, to be turned in on the last day of school for maintenance and repair.
 Returning students will be issued the same device the following school year.
 High school students will receive a new device every two years, and graduating seniors will be gifted their device to take with them to college.

 We agree with the International Society for Technology in Education (ISTE), who developed standards for students, teachers, administrators, and other key school roles.
 These are the seven standards that frame what we hope students will become: